pjpucan/kikstart/README.md

 # Kickstart Ecom

-This is a Shopify Theme for Exam for Kickstart Ecom
+This is a Shopify Theme Exam for Kickstart Ecom

 ## Prerequisite: